-The bearing housing has not been lubricated from the factory.
-Lubrication must be added to the seal and bearing sump prior to running.
-Check the oil level regularly through the sight gauge (64, the lower one) and maintain it at the middle of the gauge.
-When lubrication is required, add SAE No. 30 non-detergent oil through the hole for the air vent (46).
+The bearing housing was fully lubricated when shipped from the factory.
+Check the oil level regularly through the sight gauge (65, the lower one) and maintain it at the middle of the gauge.
+When lubrication is required, add SAE No. 30 non-detergent oil through the hole for the air vent (45).
 DO NOT over-lubricate.
 Over-lubrication can cause the bearings to over-heat, resulting in premature bearing failure.